JanWickerath/Replication_Study_MacroFinance/src/documentation/analysis.rst

 `bld`.
 Note that these scripts have to live in the same directory as the dynare model files to work properly.
 Therefore I also added the `dynare_files` to the project paths in the project roots wscript.

+The file :file:`baseline_simulation.m` simulates the baseline model with the shock vectors obtained from :file:`shock_construction.m`.
+To do so it uses the results (policy functions, steady state) from dynare, which are saved in the :file:`baseline_model_results.mat` file.
+The simulated series for output, labor hours, equity payouts and debt repurchases are saved for later use.